+ inedible

 Cap

-4-16 cm; nearly round or oval at first, becoming convex, then broadly convex to flat in age; bald; sticky when wet, shiny when dry; color ranging from dull green to olive to yellowish to brownish (rarely, white "albino" forms are collected alongside forms with pigmented caps); appearing finely and innately streaked; occasionally with one or a few patches of white veil material; the margin usually not lined.
+The cap is 4-16 cm in wide and starts off nearly round or oval, then becomes convex, and eventually becomes broadly convex to flat as it ages.
+It is bald and sticky when wet, but shiny when dry.
+The color ranges from dull green to olive to yellowish to brownish, although rare white forms can also be found.
+The cap is finely and innately streaked, occasionally with one or a few patches of white veil material.
+The margin is usually not lined.

 -